 Submitting an article to CMS

-As of 2015, CMS will be published by Springer.
+As of 2015, CMS is published by Springer.
 After the transfer to the new publisher Springer, journal articles will also be made available on SpringerOnline.
 Submissions to the journal can only be made through Editorial Manager.
-More information on Author Guidelines and the composition of the Editorial Board and the Advisory Committee are available on this website.
+More information on Author Guidelines and the composition of the Editorial Board and the Advisory Board are available on this website.